vidstack/player/docs/architecture/overview.md

     simplify tooling/processes around development/building/testing/packaging.
   - Make it easier for contributors as no knowledge of JSX is required with LitElement.
 - The data flow between player, provider and UI will need to be assessed and improved.
-- Features such as boot strategy (controls when/how providers are loaded) are not possible in v5 because the player doesn't control the rendering of the provider.
-In addition there are inconsistencies with how providers are loaded because some logic is split between the player and the provider.
-Most logic will need to be housed in the player for better consistency.
 - Simplify the process of designing custom components and reduce opinionated designs that cause developers to fight the system.
 In other words provide naked/functional components that the developer can do whatever they want with.